 Explanations of resistance to social influence.
 Minority influence including reference to consistency, commitment and flexibility.
 The role of social influence processes in social change.
 Unit Title: Psychopathology Students will learn about/ develop skills of: Definitions of abnormality. including deviation from social norms, failure to function adequately, statistical infrequency and deviation from ideal mental health.
 The behavioural approach to explaining and treating phobias The cognitive approach to explaining and treating depression The biological approach to explaining and treating OCD 2, 4, 6 Markers.
 RM Experiments 16 Marker - Social HW: Psychopathology TED: assessing complex social change How-overcome-6-barriers-self-care-men TED talks: mental health playlist confronting bullies- how to heal Assessing Perceptual Disturbances With the Rorschach assessing evidence-serotonin-failure-does-not-cause-depression Year 12 HT4 Unit Title: Attachment Students will learn about/ develop skills of: Caregiver-infant interactions in humans: reciprocity and interactional synchrony.
 Stages of attachment identified by Schaffer.
 Multiple attachments and the role of the father.
 Animal studies of attachment: Lorenz and Harlow.
 Explanations of attachment: learning theory and Bowlby's monotropic theory.
 The concepts of a critical period and an internal working model.
-Interleave RM Student's will understand how researchers design and use observation techniques including the strengths and weaknesses of this methodology.
-In Class Assessments: • 1 Hour Paper in psychopathology and RM • MCQ Memory the-blossoming-child- psychology-in-post-war- America relationship-attachment-style- test how early attachment affects later relationships Year 12 HT5 Unit Title: Attachment Students will learn about/ develop skills of: In Class Assessments: • 16 Marker - attachments Growing up in an orphanage
+Interleave RM Students will understand how researchers design and use observation techniques including the strengths and weaknesses of this methodology.
+In Class Assessments: • 1 Hour Paper in psychopathology and RM • MCQ Memory the-blossoming-child-psychology-in-post-war-America relationship-attachment-style-test how early attachment affects later relationships Year 12 HT5 Unit Title: Attachment Students will learn about/ develop skills of: In Class Assessments: • 16 Marker - attachments Growing up in an orphanage

 Ainsworth's 'Strange Situation'.
-Types of attachment: secure, insecure- MCQ Social Netflix - babies avoidant, and insecure-resistant.
-Cultural variations in attachment, including van Ijzendoorn.
+Types of attachment: secure, insecure- avoidant, and insecure-resistant.
+Cultural variations in attachment, including MCQ Social Netflix - babies van ljzendoorn.
 Stats in Research Bowlby's theory of maternal deprivation.
 Romanian orphan studies: effects of institutionalisation.
 The influence of early attachment on childhood and adult relationships, including the role of an internal working model.
-Interleave RM Students will understand how self-report: questionnaires and interviews are used in research and be able to evaluate this type of methodology Students will understand issues surrounding research and how to over come them Students will be taught evaluation using validity and reliability in research methodology in topics taught.
+Interleave RM Students will understand how self-report: questionnaires and interviews are used in research and be able to evaluate this type of methodology Students will understand issues surrounding research and how to overcome them Students will be taught evaluation using validity and reliability in research methodology in topics taught.
 Unit Title: Biopsychology The Brain: a secret history Students will learn about/ develop skills of: The divisions of the nervous system: central and peripheral (somatic and autonomic).
 PPE 2 - Introductory topics in psychology full paper 1 Regulate-your-nervous-system- Year 12 HT6 The structure and function of sensory, relay and motor neurons.
-The process of synaptic transmission, including reference to neurotransmitters, excitation, and right-now inhibition.
-In class test : RM thus far. careers in psychology The function of the endocrine system: glands and hormones.
+The process of synaptic transmission, including reference to neurotransmitters, excitation, and inhibition.
 The function of the endocrine system: glands and hormones.
-The function of the endocrine system: glands and hormones.
-W.C?
-The fight or flight response including the role of adrenaline.
+In class test: RM thus far.
+W.C? careers in psychology The fight or flight response including the role of adrenaline.